 We should approach such a person with empathy and humility, rebuke the sin as a force of destruction in their life, then point them to the One who can forgive and redeem them: Jesus.
 Jesus can heal them from this sin.
 He can release them from it, literally.

 However, if they will not hear us, then we move on.
 If the person claims to be a Christian and their sin is causing those weak in the faith to sin also, then they must be removed from us after ample rebuke is given by multiple Christians.

 In either case, we should love our enemy and pray that the Lord will turn their hearts to Him.
-Overly harsh words and accusations harden hearts, never free hearts.
+Harsh words harden hearts, never free hearts.
 Enabling sin also hardens hearts.

 There is a middle ground that is righteous in the eyes of the Lord, and though there is a time for being stern and even removing people from us for the sake of others, we always use caution and keep love as the primary motivation.
 When we use the word of God (the sword) to do so, use it wisely, in context with the full counsel of the word of God, with humility, and with the hopes of persuasion—not murder or condemnation.